pearu/pearu.github.io/csr_sampling.md

 ## Sampling of `crow_indices`

-First, let us consider the following model of `crow_indices`:
+To compute `crow_indices`, we are using the following model:

 ```python
 crow_indices = cumsum([0] + counts)